Claude Monet lived in his house in Giverny for 43 years, from 1883 to 1926. With a passion for gardening and colour, he conceived both his flower

 garden and his water garden as true works of art.

-The pink house with the green shutters houses the Fondation Claude Monet.
-It provides an excellent insight into the painter's everyday life.
-You can see his studio flooded with light, the "blue salon", the "yellow dining room" and the amazing garden.
+The pink house with the green shutters is home to the Fondation Claude Monet.
+It offers an excellent insight into the painter's daily life.
+You can see his light-flooded studio, the "blue salon", the "yellow dining room" and the amazing garden.

-The water lily pond with the Japanese bridge in the water garden inspired Monet for hundreds of paintings.
+The water lily pond with the Japanese bridge in the water garden inspired Monet to paint hundreds of pictures.